Vasu1415/ResearchWebpage/README.md

 ```

 ### 6. Run Frontend Server
-Go to the root directory of the project and run:
+Go to the root frontend directory of the project and run:
 ```bash
 npx run dev
 ```